jenkinsci/appscan-plugin/README.md

-# IBM Application Security on Cloud Jenkins Plug-in
+# HCL AppScan on Cloud Jenkins Plug-in

-Easily integrate security testing into your Jenkins builds using the IBM Application Security on Cloud (ASoC) Jenkins Plug-in.
+Easily integrate security testing into your Jenkins builds using the HCL AppScan on Cloud Jenkins Plug-in.

 # Prerequisites

-- An account on the [HCL AppScan on Cloud](https://cloud.appscan.com/AsoCUI/serviceui/home) service.
-You'll need to [create an application](http://help.hcltechsw.com/appscan/ASoC/ent_create_application.html?query=create) on the service to associate your scans with.
+- An account on the [HCL AppScan on Cloud](https://cloud.appscan.com/) service.
+You'll need to [create an application](https://help.hcltechsw.com/appscan/ASoC/ent_create_application.html) on the service to associate your scans with.

 # Usage